Get a structural engineer for your extension

 The majority of planning applications cost a fee.
 There are some exclusions such as for listed buildings and for demolition in a conservation area, where a fee is not required.

-You can see the costs here - Guide to the Fees for Planning Applications in England.
 Payment is required upfront before a decision is provided.
 If the local authority refuses the planning application then there is no refund.

 Building regulations are designed to ensure new building works meet health, safety, welfare, convenience, and sustainability standards.
 They relate to the specifics of how a building should be constructed, unlike planning permission which is about whether development should go ahead.

-What are the National Requirements?
+What are the National Requirements for a planning application?

 • The standard application form.